 RWE Power AG, Essen/Cologne, with a workforce of 11,000 employees, is responsible within the Group for power production from lignite and nuclear energy.
 In the Rhineland region, it operates three open-cast lignite mines, with production there dedicated primarily to electricity generation from its own power plants.
 Some lignite is also refined to produce solid fuel and filter materials.
 In addition, the company is responsible for post-operational and dismantling work on the RWE nuclear plants.
 Power plants in this business segment currently contribute a total of around 13 gigawatts to the grid.

 RWE Supply & Trading

 RWE Supply & Trading is the interface between RWE and energy markets around the world.
 A total of 1,600 employees from 40 different countries are engaged in the trade of electricity, gas, commodities and carbon emission certificates.
 With precise market analysis and a strong customer focus, they create innovative energy-supply solutions and risk-management concepts for industrial companies.
-The trading house also ensures commercial optimisation of RWE power plants, as well as operating natural gas storage systems and marketing renewable electricity.
+The trading house also ensures commercial optimisation of RWE power plants and marketing renewable electricity.
 In addition, the separate legal entities of RWE gas storage companies also come under the umbrella of RWE Supply &Trading.